tkarnani/cse15l-lab-reports/Lab1.md

 ![Image](11.png)

 - The working directory when the command was run was `/home`.
-- There was no output since the command is meant to change the directory but no desired directory/location in tge filesystem was given.
+- There was no output since the command is meant to change the directory but no desired directory/location in the filesystem was given.
 - There was no error.

 2. using the command with a path to a directory as an argument